16 FUN Things to do in Leon, Nicaragua – Volcano Boarding & SO MUCH MORE

 Surprisingly, as soon as we exited the bus station, the city was relatively calm for it being a weekday around noon.
 There were some stalls and shops lining the streets and a few people riding around on bicycles, but next to no foot traffic and no cars.
 The streets felt somewhat empty in comparison to the chaos that was Granada.
 In those moments, riding around in the tuk-tuk, I felt that Leon may be a place we could stay awhile.

-The third option is to take the comfortable Tica bus (coach style bus company) from San Salvador to Managua.
-Times are available on their website here.
-Once in Managua you would need to get the chicken bus to Leon which leaves every 30 minutes, they take 1.5 hours and cost $2 USD.
+The other option is to take the comfortable Tica Bus (coach-style bus company) from San Salvador to Managua.
+Times are available on their website.
+Once in Managua, you would need to get the chicken bus which leaves every 30 minutes, takes 1.5 hours and costs $2 USD.

 After gearing up, I conquered my fear and went for it.
 It wasn’t scary at all, really fun actually!
-I had complete control over my speed and when it was over I wished I could go again!
+I had complete control over my speed (your guide will teach you how to do this) and when it was over I wished I could go again – faster!

 Overall, it was a great day.
 If you only have time for one thing in Leon, this should be it!
-We went with Tierra Tours and they were professional, fun, and even gave us free pizza and beer at the end!
+You can book your Cerro Negro volcano boarding tour online in advance to secure a highly-rated tour at a good price!

 2. Go on Top of the Basilica Cathedral